Amanita caesarea: Chemical properties

 A study of isolates from the fruit bodies of A. caesarea showed that the radial growth (increases in axon's diameter) of this species was possible at pH 6–7, and optimal growth was in a temperature of 24-28 C, depending on the isolate.

 An investigation of the heavy metal content of mushroom samples found cadmium levels in A. caesarea four times greater than allowed in cultivated mushrooms by European Union standards.
 The amount of lead in A. caesarea also exceeded allowed levels.
 The study concluded that the accumulation of heavy metals may be a species-specific property of mushrooms, and that chronic consumption of some mushroom types could potentially be harmful.

 A study of the organic acid composition of mushrooms found a relatively high level, about 6 g/kg, in A. caesarea.
 Malic acid, ascorbic acid, citric acid, ketoglutaric acid, fumaric acid, shikimic acid and traces of succinic acid were detected.
 Malic and ascorbic acids were the most abundant compounds.
 Ergosterol has also been isolated from A. caesarea.

+Similar species

+Similar species include the poisonous Amanita muscaria (fly agaric), which has a distinctive red cap dotted with fluffy white flakes, but these tend to fall off as the mushroom ages and the bright red tends to fade to a yellowy orange.
+A. muscaria has a white underside descending into a ringed volva and is typically associated with spruce, pine or birch.
+Certain varieties (e.g. A. muscaria var. guessowii) are close to yellow even at the juvenile stage.

+A. caesarea is also similar to the poisonous death cap and destroying angels.
+The eastern North American species A. arkansana, A. jacksonii, and A. angelica are similar.
+A. calyptroderma appears in similar habitats in western North America.
+In Mexico, similar species include A. basii, A. garabitoana (also occurs in La Esperanza, Honduras), A. laurae, and A. yema.
+There are many similar species in India and China, with the most notable being A. hemibapha.